Chrome Devtools tips and tricks Part 1

 Debugging Iframes or other JavaScript context

-By default, Chrome Devtool Console panel’s JavaScript context dropdown is set to top and it represents the main document’s browsing context, which is the environment the browser displays it’s DOM.
+and it represents the main document’s browsing context, which is the environment the browser displays it’s DOM.
 It looks like this.

-So suppose your page has embedded an <iframe>, top would refer to your page’s JavaScript context.
-To select the <iframe> JavaScript context, you would first need to change console panel’s JavaScript context dropdown to point your your <iframe> browsing context before you can run any JavaScript to mutate the DOM in <iframe>.
+JavaScript context, you would first need to change console panel’s JavaScript context dropdown to point your your <iframe>

 Here are the docs and reference I read to learn how to use Chrome Devtools.